Paraprofessional

 • Special Education Support: For students with disabilities, paraprofessionals assist with implementing Individualized Education Plans (IEPs).
 This may include providing physical support, behavioral interventions, or working on specific learning goals.

-• Emotional and Behavioral Support: Paraprofessionals may help students with emotional regulation and behavior management, working under the guidance of teacher or counselor.
+• Emotional and Behavioral Support: Paraprofessionals may help students with emotional regulation and behavior management, working under the guidance of a teacher or counselor.

 3. Supervising Students